kiepier11/CS457/README.md

 Scope

 Inclusions:
-- Host server initiating the game upon 2 or more players joining.
+- Host server initiating the game upon two players joining.
 - Real-time updates for all clients about player moves and game state.
-- Random player assignment for the first turn.
+- Turn-based roles for hiding and guessing.
 - A winning condition (first to 3 correct guesses).
-- Resilient connection handling and error messages.
+- Graceful error handling for invalid inputs and disconnections.

 Exclusions:
-- Usability on Windows OS only (other platforms not guaranteed).
+- Usability on platforms other than Windows.
 - Graphical user interface (GUI).

 ---

 Deliverables

-- Fully functional server.py and client.py scripts.
+1. Fully functional server.py and client.py scripts.
-- Updated requirements.txt for dependencies.
+2. requirements.txt for environment setup.
-- Documentation in this README file.
+3. Detailed documentation in this README file.

 ---